-When we first start working with a new client on developing their Campaign of Interactions for their advisory board or working committee program, we like to take a step back and take a comprehensive view of their product.
+When we first start working with a new client on developing their Longitudinal Expert Engagement Plan™ for their advisory board or working committee program, we like to take a step back and take a comprehensive view of their product.
 We take this approach because some managers can get trapped in “group think“.
 In other words, they are distracted by organizational lingo and the expectations of the senior leadership in charge of their product.
 In turn, this thinking can cloud creativity and sometimes stifle the strategic process of getting “back to basics“.
-Thus, managers interested in “instant gratification” frequently look for obvious junction points of engagement with customer.
-Subsequently they often miss the mark on the fundamentals of the real issues at hand.
+Thus, managers interested in “instant gratification” frequently look for obvious junction points of engagement with the customer.
+Subsequently, they often miss the mark on the fundamentals of the real issues at hand.
 Indeed, these contact points are not implemented to gain new insights, but rather to gain “buy-in” on ideas already conjured up by the brand or cross-functional team.

-When resetting the strategic plan, we like to go through our comprehensive Value Creator Process.
+When resetting the strategic plan, we like to go through our comprehensive MIQ Discovery™ process.
 The first step in this process is a “ranking and prioritizing” exercise.
 We begin by working through a very specific process of evaluating product and market considerations.
 We then help our clients to tease out the top 3-5 key issues that are preventing them from achieving “100% market share“.

 In other words, instead of populating a series of touchpoints based on the latest conference data, we inspire our clients to think of other reasons for the challenges associated with their product.